 Health Care Has Shifted Away from Hospitals

-To save money, the ACA wants to keep patients out of hospitals in favor of outpatient care provided within communities.
+To save money, the Affordable Care Act wants to keep patients out of hospitals in favor of outpatient care provided within communities.
 Although this creates more outpatient workplaces for nurses, the opposite is true for inpatient nurses.

 According to Dertz, “If the ACA is successful in contributing to keeping patients out of the hospital, inpatient care will be reserved for patients with acute, severe illnesses and the number of hospital nurses will drop dramatically.”
 Her hospital has already proposed nursing cuts, which would result in nurses working harder with less resources.

 Very good.
 According to the Bureau of Labor Statistics, employment for registered nurses is estimated to grow by 16 percent through 2024—much faster than average for all occupations.
 The Arizona Capitol Times reported that more than 10,000 jobs have been added to Arizona’s health care industry in 2014.

 - As baby boomers age, there’s an increasing need for health care, particularly from geriatric nurses.

 - Because health care is moving away from hospitals to outpatient care in the community, nurses have more workplaces to choose from.
 In community health centers alone, more than 4,500 nursing positions have been added nationwide since the ACA began.
 Nurses specializing in home care, care management, case management and community health care are in high demand.

 For nurses looking to advance their training in these and other areas, the Affordable Care Act helps cover training costs.